LaurentChC/GettingData_CourseProject/CodeBook.md

 1. For X_test and X_train separately, we define the descriptive variable names by setting the data of the features.txt file as names to the X_test and X_train tables.

-2. For the y_test and y_train data separatley, we replace the code by the plain text name to obtain descriptive labels.
+2. For the y_test and y_train data separately, we replace the code by the plain text name to obtain descriptive labels.
 We use the activity_lables.txt table for this transformation.

 3. We respectively bind the subject and the (transformed) activty test resp. train columns to the left of the X_test resp.
 X_train tables.

 4. We then aggregate these two tables by the rows, thus obtaining a new table with dimension (10299=2947+7352), 563=2+561)

-5. We now select only the columns featuring in their varibale names either the 'mean' or the 'std' sequence, and thus select 79 columns.
+5. We now select only the columns featuring in their variable names either the 'mean' or the 'std' sequence, and thus select 79 columns.

-6. For these measruements, we average over the subject x activity cross section, using the mean function.
+6. For these measurements, we average over the subject x activity cross section, using the mean function.
 Since for each individual we have measures for each activity, we end up with 30 x 6 = 180 data rows.

 ## References
 [1].
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012